 Tofu

-You can’t beat tofu as source of vegan protein.
+You can’t beat tofu as a source of vegan protein.
 Check out my Real Food Guide to Tofu and Tempeh for all the details on what kinds of tofu to buy, how to use it and more on the nutritional benefits of soy.
-I recommend consuming organic tofu and staying away from processed soy-based products such as veggie dogs and fake meats.
-Try tofu in my:

 - Mediterranean Quinoa Bowls with Tofu Feta